 I recently made Green Chicken Enchiladas.
 I used some purchased green enchilada sauce but I wanted to try to develop a recipe myself instead.
 It’s always better when it’s homemade!

 The primary pepper in this green enchilada sauce is the Poblano Pepper.
 It’s the large pepper shown in the image above and is about the size of a typical green bell pepper.
 It isn’t hugely spicy on the spice scale so any heat to your sauce will be added with the jalapeño.

-To begin this recipe, you will roast your poblanos.
+To begin this Green Enchilada Sauce Recipe, you will roast your poblanos.
 I cut them in half and placed them on a sheet pan with parchment paper with skin side up.
 You can see the difference in size in the image above, with all the Poblanos being in front and the Jalapeños there in the back.

-I’m not a fan of very spicy food so I used only two jalapeño peppers and I removed all of its seeds and membranes, which is where you’ll find most of that heat.
-This green chile sauce is more about the flavor and not about the spicy heat.
+I’m not a fan of very spicy food so I used only two jalapeño peppers and I removed all of the seeds and membranes, which is where you’ll find most of that heat.
+This green enchilada sauce recipe is more about the flavor and not about the spicy heat.